 This Careers link explores the relevant career options for the Diploma and Bachelor of Community Services.
 Note, the 3rd ring equals a diploma level qualification and the 4th ring equals a Bachelor qualification.

-If you’re looking for information on The Bachelor of Community Services of Stott’s, please consider Sofiri.
+If you’re looking for information on The Bachelor of Community Services of Stott’s College, please consider Sofiri.
 With Sofiri, you can get free advice on courses, help with your application and even assistance with the visa.
 You will get guidance throughout your trip and answers to your questions every step of the way.

 And the best of all?
 Using Sofiri is completely free.
 If you accept an offer at a university or college, you will pay the same fees as if you were going directly to a university.